sohit-agarwal/Wexflow/README.md

 # What's New?

-Take a look at the brand new [version 4.5](https://github.com/aelassas/Wexflow/releases/tag/v4.5).
-This version includes an [iOS app](https://github.com/aelassas/Wexflow/wiki/Usage#ios-manager) for managing workflows, [Vimeo integration](https://github.com/aelassas/Wexflow/wiki/Tasks-documentation#audio-and-video-tasks) and bug fixes.
+Take a look at the brand new [version 4.6](https://github.com/aelassas/Wexflow/releases/tag/v4.6).
+This version includes new features such as [Slack integration](https://github.com/aelassas/Wexflow/wiki/Slack) and [user profiles](https://github.com/aelassas/Wexflow/wiki/Usage#profiles), bug fixes, performance and security enhancements, and under the hood updates.

+macOS issues have been fixed in this version which runs 100% on macOS starting from macOS 10.12 (Sierra) thanks to open source contributors.

+This version has also been depthly tested on Windows and Linux and runs 100% on Windows and Linux.

 # Continuous Integration